 360 degree video is a service we have been delivering since the technology was in its infancy.
-We have used early 360 cameras like the Samsung Gear 360, we have used rigs with multiple GoPro cameras fitted like the original Freedom 360 rig and then the GoPro Omni.
+We have used early 360 cameras like the Samsung Gear 360.
+Also, we have used rigs with multiple GoPro cameras fitted like the original Freedom 360 rig and then the GoPro Omni.
 Now we mainly use the fantastic GoPro Max.
-This serves most purposes and allows us to deliver interactive training tools, virtual tours and is also gives us the ability to use immersive storytelling to really hit a message home to the audience like we did last year when creating a 360 sexual harassment drama, which has been used in headsets to give young male adults a different perspective on some unfortunately common ocurances.
+This serves most purposes and allows us to deliver interactive training tools and virtual tours.
+It also gives us the ability to use immersive storytelling to really hit a message home to the audience.
+For example, last year, we created a 360 sexual harassment drama.
+This has been used in headsets to give young male adults a different perspective on some unfortunately common occurrences.

-Recently we were asked to produce a factory tour for one of the UK’s biggest fashion brands (due to an NDA we cannot disclose who I’m afraid).
+Recently, we were asked to produce a factory tour for one of the UK’s biggest fashion brands (due to an NDA, we cannot disclose who I’m afraid).
 This was to be used in Oculus headsets to give investors at a fashion show an experience of where the garments were made.
-They wanted the highest quality footage possible so it gave us the opportunity to get our hands on what is widely regarded as the market leading camera in this field.
+They wanted the highest quality footage possible.
+Therefore, it allowed us to get our hands on what is widely regarded as the market-leading camera in this field.
 The Insta360 – Titan.
-It boasts 11K VR video recorded in 10 bit colour with 8 MFT sensors, and looks a bit like something from Star Wars.
+It boasts 11K VR video recorded in 10-bit colour with 8 MFT sensors.
+Furthermore, it looks a bit like something from Star Wars.

-Both ourselves and the clients were thrilled with the results we got from it but from a film-making perspective there were a number of obstacles we needed to overcome to get the best out of this fabulous piece of equipment.
-We thought it would be useful to share what we had learnt for those of you thinking of buying or hiring in the Titan for your own projects.
+Both we and the clients were thrilled with the results we got from it.
+However, from a film-making perspective there were several obstacles we needed to overcome.
+We needed to overcome them to get the best out of this fabulous piece of equipment.
+We thought it would be useful to share what we had learnt.
+This is for those of you thinking of buying or hiring in the Titan for your own projects.

 Filming